 Pilgrims’ Hostel ABARAXKA .
 (50 beds) Altamira 5, Tel: 679 464 473

 Hostel of Urretxu .
-CLOSED FROM 2019.
+CLOSED IN WINTER.
 A little more than 4 kilometres from the town, going up the mountain slope, next to the hermitage of Santa Bárbara, is the Urretxu Hostel with a capacity of 56 beds and reasonable prices.
 Tel: 943 723 387.
 Ask always at the Town Hall.

 Pension Juana Elgarresta .
 Ipearrieta, 2 Tel: 943 722 250.